Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-In this section, we evaluate the impact of the different receivers (i.e., MRC, MMSE, and LMMD) and the data detection strategies described in Section~\ref{sec:DD_B} in terms of SER.
-We consider either $K = 2$ or $K = 3$ UEs and, unless otherwise stated, we assume that the BS is equipped with $M = 128$ antennas.
-The channel covariance matrices are generated based on the one-ring channel model \cite{Yin13} with angular spread of $30^{\circ}$ for each UE and angular separation of $30^{\circ}$ between the UEs.
-All the UEs are subject to the same (normalized) pathloss, such that $\tr(\C_{\h_{k}}) = M,~\forall k = 1, \ldots, K$; unless otherwise stated, we consider $\rho = 0$~dB.
-The orthogonal pilots used for the channel estimation described in Section~\ref{sec:SM_A} are constructed as Zadoff-Chu sequences, which are widely adopted in the 4G LTE and 5G NR standards \cite{Hyd17}; unless otherwise stated, we fix $\tau = 31$.
-All the SER results are obtained by averaging over $4 \times 10^3$ independent channel and AWGN realizations and taking all the possible data symbols into account.
+In this section, we evaluate the impact of the different receivers (MRC, MMSE, and LMMD) and the data detection strategies described in Section~\ref{sec:DD_B} on the SER.
+We assume that the BS is equipped with a uniform linear array (ULA).
+Unless otherwise stated, we consider $M = 128$ antennas and $\rho = 0$~dB.
+All the UEs are subject to the same (normalized) pathloss, such that $\tr(\C_{\h_{k}}) = M,~\forall k = 1, \ldots, K$.
+The channel covariance matrices are generated based on the one-ring channel model \cite{Yin13} with angular spread of $30^{\circ}$ for each UE.
+In this respect, for $K = 2$ or $K = 3$ UEs, we consider angular separation of $30^{\circ}$ between the UEs.
+The orthogonal pilots used for the channel estimation (see Section~\ref{sec:SM_A}) are constructed as Zadoff-Chu sequences, which are widely adopted in the 4G LTE and 5G NR standards \cite{Hyd17}; unless otherwise stated, we fix $\tau = 31$.
+All the SER results are obtained by averaging over $4 \times 10^3$ independent channel and AWGN realizations, taking all possible data symbols into account.